NC State Extension Publications

 Skip to Seedbed Preparation and Planting Depth

 Seedbed preparation should begin with a major tillage operation performed at least a month before planting.
-If cover crops are used, they may need to be killed and/or incorporated into soils earlier than one month before planting to allow for residue decomposition and to avoid seedcorn maggots.
+If cover crops are used, they may need to be killed or incorporated into soils earlier than one month before planting to allow for residue decomposition and to avoid seed corn maggots.
 Heavy applications of compost or manure should also be incorporated earlier.
 Follow up with at least two light tillage operations to create a smooth, weed-free seedbed.
 The final tillage operation should be performed on the day of planting to ensure that all germinated weeds have been destroyed when the seed is placed in the ground.
 Seeding depth is a very important factor in an organic production system.
 Seeds planted too deeply will be slow to emerge, and seedlings will have immediate weed competition and a greater likelihood of damage caused by seedling diseases.
-A seeding depth of just 1 inch is sufficient on most soils and allows for rapid emergence.
+A seeding depth of just one inch is sufficient on most soils and allows for rapid emergence.

 Plant Population